Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Chaos in relativistic, rotating, non-vacuum black holes

 \section{Chaos in relativistic, rotating, non-vacuum black holes}

-In what follows, we will use relativistic, rotating BHs in a Hernquist-type halo, with a variety of rotation parameters and matter halo compactness, while fixing the central BH mass to unity, since all our numerical evolutions lie at the geodesic level, where all observables can be appropriately rescaled for any BH mass to simulate an EMRI, thus $M_\textrm{BH}=1$ is merely chosen for simplicity.
-In turn, the test particle that will be used will have the fixed constants of motion $E/\mu=0.9$, $L_z/\mu=3 M_\textrm{BH}$, while its mass will be chosen so that the mass-ratio is kept to $\mu/M_\textrm{BH}=10^{-6}$, even though this is merely a scale factor in the geodesic evolution scheme.
-We utilize the configurations in quasi-isotropic coordinates as described in Eq. \eqref{line_element} and normalize the radial quasi-isotropic coordinate $r$ with respect to the event horizon radius $r_h$ of each configuration.
+In what follows, we will use relativistic, rotating BHs in a Hernquist-type halo, with a variety of spin parameters and halo compactness, while fixing the central BH mass to unity, since all our numerical evolutions lie at the geodesic level, where all observables can be appropriately rescaled for any BH mass to simulate an EMRI, thus $M_\textrm{BH}=1$ is merely chosen for simplicity.
+In turn, the test particle that will be used has the fixed constants of motion $E/\mu=0.9$, $L_z/\mu=3 M_\textrm{BH}$.
+We assume a test-particle mass so that the mass-ratio is kept to $\mu/M_\textrm{BH}=10^{-6}$, even though this is merely a scale factor in the geodesic evolution scheme.
+We utilize the numerical configurations in quasi-isotropic coordinates as described in Eq. \eqref{line_element} and normalize the radial quasi-isotropic coordinate $r$ with respect to the event horizon radius $r=r_h$ of each configuration.

 As a proof-of-principle, we numerically construct a rapidly-rotating BH with spin $J/M^2_{\rm BH} \simeq 0.996$ and a Hernquist-type halo with compactness $M_\textrm{halo}/a_0\simeq 10^{-1}$, $M_\textrm{halo}\simeq 10 M_{\rm BH}$.
-The choice of parameters is slightly exaggerated in order to sketch a clear-cut phase-space structure of various bound geodesics, that we evolved, which might show chaotic phenomenology, as discussed in Subsection \ref{subsec:chaos_theory}.
-The initial position of geodesics is chosen such that $r(0)$ is varying inside the CZV, while the rest of the position vector components are fixed to $\dot{r}(0)=0,\,\theta(0)=\pi/2$ and $\dot\theta(0)$ is chosen in accord with the constraint equation \eqref{constraint_equation} so that the resulting orbits remain bounded inside the CZV.
+The choice of parameters is exaggerated in order to sketch a clear-cut phase-space structure of various bound geodesics that we evolved, which might show chaotic phenomenology, as discussed in Subsection \ref{subsec:chaos_theory}.
+The initial position of geodesics is chosen such that $r(0)$ is varying inside the CZV, while the rest of the position vector components are fixed to $\dot{r}(0)=0,\,\theta(0)=\pi/2$ and $\dot\theta(0)$ is chosen in accord with the constraint in Eq. \eqref{constraint_equation} so that the resulting orbits remain bounded inside the CZV.

+As each geodesic evolves, we dynamically capture the position and velocity $(r(t),\,\dot{r}(t))$ of the orbit, each time it crossed the equatorial plane, with $\dot{r}(t)>0$.
+This process defines a curve of successive intersections for each geodesic.
+Putting together the various curves that correspond to different geodesics we sketch the Poincar\'e map in Fig. \ref{fig:Poincare_map}.
+It is evident that we have managed to capture, at least, three resonances, i.e., two resonant islands namely the $\omega_r/\omega_\theta=2/3$, $2/5$, shown with red and blue, respectively, and a thin chaotic layer, that surrounds the $1/2$-resonant island, shown in green.